 The Austin House

-The Austin House, a National Historic Landmark, is the largest object in our collection.
-Located at 130 Scarborough Street in Hartford, it is the former home of the legendary and innovative A. Everett “Chick” Austin, Jr., the museum’s director from 1927 to 1944.
-It is appointed with unique examples of eighteenth and twentieth century European furniture and decorative arts.
+The Austin House, a National Historic Landmark, is the largest object in the Wadsworth Atheneum’s collection and is the former West End home of the legendary and innovative A. Everett “Chick” Austin, Jr., the museum’s director from 1927 to 1944.

-In the 1930s the Austin House was a gathering place for leaders of the international art world including Salvador Dalí, Alexander Calder, Gertrude Stein, George Balanchine, Le Corbusier, Cecil Beaton, Martha Graham, Agnes de Mille, Aaron Copland and Virgil Thomson.
+In the 1930s the Austin House was a gathering place for leaders of the international art world, where Austin and Helen entertained guests including Salvador Dalí, Alexander Calder, Gertrude Stein, George Balanchine, Le Corbusier, Cecil Beaton, Martha Graham, Agnes de Mille, Aaron Copland, and Virgil Thomson.

-View images of the Austin House from the book Magic Facade: The Austin House here.
+View images of the Austin House from the book Magic Facade: The Austin House using the gallery below.